-According to Club Med's 5th annual Ski Report, in the 2016/17 winter season Club Med's resorts saw a 12% increase in the number of people visiting ski resorts
+According to its 5th annual Ski Report, in 2016/17 Club Med saw a 12 per cent increase in the number of people visiting its ski resorts.

-With big-name ski resorts attracting guests from all over the world, one of the best ways to experience a country is to seek out a smaller destination that remains largely undiscovered by the hordes.
+While big-name resorts attracting guests from all over the world, one of the best ways to experience skiing is to seek out a smaller destination that remains largely undiscovered by the hordes.

 The village of Serfaus is the perfect base to explore the 162km of pistes in the linked Serfaus-Fiss-Ladis ski area.